vmware/cloud-director-extension-standard-library/documentation/extension-sdk/lifecycle.md

 You can package for specific platform using `--platform` parameter.
 During packaging vcdext and  all executables defined as triggers will be filtered to the desired platform.
 Supported platforms are `linux,windows,darwin,darwin-arm64`.

-**Important** Cloud Director does not allow installation of ISOs without signature.
+**Important** VMware Cloud Director does not allow installation of ISOs without signature.

 Before executing the package command make sure you have the required EULA.txt (for development it can be empty) in your solution folder.